ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ### Server Block

-When using `nginx` a server block is similar to a virtual host under [Apache2].
+When using `nginx`, a server block is similar to a virtual host under [Apache2].

-[Nginx] on Debian 9 has one server block enabled by default that is configured to serve documents out of a directory at `/var/www/html`.
-While this works well for a single site, it can become difficult if multiple sites are hosted.
-The domain in this is example is called `D1`, however you should imagine something like `example.com`.
+[Nginx] on Debian 9 has a server block enabled by default, configured to serve documents from a directory in `/var/www/html`.
+While this works well for a single site, it can become difficult when hosting multiple sites.
+The domain in this example is called `D1`, but you should think of it as something like `example.com`.

 ```bash